 However, as it usually happens when you suddenly realize that you no longer have the same things around when you transfer to another place; you crave what was once familiar.
 So when I see fresh pineapples I buy at least one.

 I have even dared to peel it on my own, something I have never ever done when I was in the Philippines.
 Glad I learned how to do it.

 Now comes this delicious and easy to make bread that’s full of pineapple flavor and juiciness!
 The good thing is, you don’t need to actually get the freshest pineapple around though am sure that would make a big difference.
 A good quality canned one will do.
 Most of all, not only does this bread boast juicy goodness it is also topped with a crunchy, nutty super yummy topping.
 Enjoy!

-Looking for more yummy quick breads to make?
+Looking for more yummy quick bread to make?

 Looking for a savory bread with the perfect amount of spicy kick?
 Try these yummy Cheesy Sausage and Jalapeno Scones from Lovefoodies!